redplayer0/tax_advisor/README.md

 - The backend is served through `uvicorn` while the frontend is using `nginx` to serve the static files
 - We are using a docker-compose to run the application as a whole with one command
 - Our keys are saved in a .env file in the projects root and are kept out of version control

+# CI/CD
+The CI pipeline automatically runs tests on the backend whenever changes are pushed to the main branch.
+The steps are:
+- Code Checkout: The workflow starts by checking out the latest code from the repository
+- Dependencies Installation: It sets up the necessary environment and installs the required dependencies
+- Run Tests: The backend tests are executed using pytest to ensure that everything works as expected
+- Test Status: After running the tests, the pipeline will show whether they have passed or failed